Blog

 A frequent question from prospective parents about to embark on the egg donation process is, “What happens if egg donation doesn’t work?
 What do we (or I) do next?”

-This is a common concern, as using donor eggs to have a child may be a couple’s only option to build their family, particularly for some LGBT couples.
+This is a common concern, as using Donor eggs to have a child may be a couple’s only option to build their family, particularly for some LGBT couples.
 Another factor to consider is whether you and your partner are emotionally and financially prepared to work through a failed egg donation cycle.
 Opting for egg donation is a very personal decision, and Egg Donor America is prepared to support prospective parents in any way we can to make each decision as straightforward as possible.

 Below we’ve provided a detailed answer to the question of what happens if the egg donation doesn’t work and what steps you can take next.